WajahatNazir01/Python-introduction-to-AI-/README.md

-My Ai courses related material and practise of confusing small problems
+My Ai courses related material and practise of confusing small problems related to python